deeplakee/C_List/README.md

 ### Use the macros

-Then you can Define a list for your specific data type using the `ListDec` and `ListDef` macros:
+Then you can define a list for your specific data type using the `ListDec` and `ListDef` macros:

 ```c
 ListDec(type, list_name)